Systematic search for singularities in 3D Euler flows: Solution approach

 \subsection{Riemannian conjugate gradient method}

 For any $\bbeta \in \M_1$, $\bbeta + \tau \nabla \Phi_T(\bbeta)$ given by \eqref{eq:GM} is divergence-free but does not necessarily have a unit $\dot H^3$ seminorm and thus will not in general belong to $\M_1$.
-In order to enforce this constraint and accelerate iterations, we use a three-step procedure: first, we project the gradient $\nabla \Phi_T(\bbeta)$ onto the subspace $\mc T_{\bbeta} \M_1$ tangent to $\M_1$ at $\bbeta$, then perform a suitable {\em vector transport} operation in order to construct a Riemannian conjugate ascent direction using the previous search direction and, finally, retract the resulting state back to the constraint manifold $\M_1$.
+In order to enforce this constraint and accelerate iterations, we use a Riemannian conjugate gradient method that consists of three steps: first, we project the gradient $\nabla \Phi_T(\bbeta)$ onto the tangent space to $\M_1$ at $\bbeta$, then perform a suitable {\em vector transport} operation in order to construct a Riemannian conjugate ascent direction using the previous search direction and, finally, retract the resulting state back to the constraint manifold $\M_1$.
+An analogous approach was employed by \citep{DanailaProtas2017} to solve an infinite-dimensional minimization problem with a similar structure arising in quantum fluids.